BananaChristian/Unnameable/README.md

 dheap i32 x=100; #This is malloc under the hood

 ```
-Note: I am ironing out some bugs on the last use analysis when it comes to assignment statements as they are proving to be a headache

 ## Address operator in Unnameable
 In unnameable the  `addr` operator is strictly for obtaining the memory address of a variable, It is used in  pointers to show the target